animeavi/twoot/README.md

 Twoot is a python script that extracts tweets from a twitter feed and reposts them as toots on a Mastodon account.

-**UPDATE 15 NOV 2022** VERSION 2.3 Added command-line option (`-s`) to skip retweets.
-With this option, retweets will be ignored and not posted on Mastodon.
+**UPDATE XX NOV 2022** VERSION 2.4 Added command-line option (`-u`) to remove tracking parameters from URLs included in tweets.
+A tracking URL is a normal URL with parameters attached to it.
+These parameters are used by marketing companies to identify the source of a click and the effectiveness of a communication campaign.

 > Previous updates can be found in CHANGELOG.